Stuart Robertson (photographer)

 Stuart Robertson (born 10 November 1969), is a New Zealand entrepreneur, designer, and photographer.
 He is known for taking portraits of the Dalai Lama and Archbishop Desmond Tutu.
-He has also founded creative focused companies in New Zealand and California.
+He has also founded creative companies in New Zealand and California.

-Early years
+Early career

 Robertson started his career as an entertainer on TVNZ and stage as a pickpocket, magician, comedian, presenter and emcee.
 Television shows were prank based shows including the Great Kiwi Video Show and Just Kidding, where he performed all of the pranks.

+Career in art

+Robertson is a contemporary artist, adventurer and humanitarian who often works with photography, sculpture, film, symbolism, and social media with cast glass, gold leafs, neon, and lightboxes.